Can You Give A Dog Benadryl?

 Caring dog owners are always super cautious about what they let their dogs ingest, from the food they eat to the medicines they take.
-While you should never give your pup medication without being advised by your vet, there are a few over-the-counter drugs, marketed to humans, that your canine may benefit from in certain instances.
+While you should never give your pup medication without advice from your vet, there are a few over-the-counter drugs for humans your canine may benefit from in certain instances.
 If you are looking for the correct dosage of Benadryl to give your dog, we found a great infographic from Dog Health Coach.

 We here at iHeartDogs got in touch with Dr. Michel Selmer, DVM, CTCVMP, to answer some questions for us.
 Also known as “The Caring Vet,” he offers traditional, holistic, integrative medical, surgical, and wellness care to his patients.
 He’s also the author of The Best of Both Worlds: An Advanced Guide to Integrative Veterinary Care for Happier, Healthier Pups, available on Amazon (digital copies are $2.99 and it’s free to Kindle Unlimited subscribers).

 Again, you should always consult with your vet before administering any type of medication to your dog.
-Read the interview below to have some general questions answered, and decide if an antihistamine is something your dog may benefit from.
+Read the interview below to help you decide if an antihistamine is something your dog may benefit from.

-iHD: Why would someone want to give their dog Benadryl and how would it affect my dog?
+iHeartDogs: Why would I want to give my dog Benadryl and how would it affect him?

 Dr. Selmer: Benadryl is an antihistamine used primarily for prevention of motion sickness, as a sedative, for anti-nausea and for itchiness as a result of an allergic reaction (dogs with mast cell tumors, etc.).
 Benadryl inhibits histamine release, can cause sedation, help dry up mucus membranes, inhibit coughing and control nausea.

-iHD: Is it safe to give my dog Benadryl?
+iHeartDogs: Can I give my dog Benadryl every day??
 Any particular instances / conditions that make it unsafe?

 Dr. Selmer: Generally speaking, Benadryl is safe… Benadryl would be contraindicated in dogs that have had an adverse side effect to Benadryl or any other antihistamine.
 Benadryl should also be used cautiously in dogs with glaucoma, difficulty urinating due to an enlarged prostate or obstructions at the neck of the bladder, vomiting due to an obstruction at the pylorus (between the stomach and duodenum), hyperthyroid disease, cardiovascular disease and/or high blood pressure (hypertension).

-iHD: How do I know how much Benadryl to give my dog?
+iHeartDogs: How much Benadryl should I give my dog?

 Dr. Selmer: Your veterinarian will advise you on the dose of Benadryl if he/she believes your dog needs it.

-Dr. Selmer: In dogs, Benadryl usually lasts 8 – 12 hours.
+Dr. Selmer: In dogs, the effects of Benadryl usually last 8 – 12 hours.

-iHD: Will my dog be scared while under the effects of Benadryl?
+iHeartDogs: How will my dog act while under the effects of Benadryl?

 Dr. Selmer: The most common side effects of Benadryl are lethargy, dry mouth and urine retention.
-Diarrhea, vomiting and decreased appetite are possible but not common.
-There is no evidence that Benadryl will cause dogs to be frightened.
-Interestingly enough there is evidence of excitement as a side effect in some cats.
+Diarrhea, vomiting and decreased appetite are possible, but not common.
+There is no evidence that Benadryl will cause fear in dogs.
+Interestingly enough, there is evidence of excitement as a side effect in some cats.